Rosie’s Shrimp Keeping | Beginner Shrimp Tank Setup | Freshwater Shrimp Care

 Start with confidence and understanding.

-Take pride in the steady routines of your shrimp tank and the thriving ecosystem.
+Take pride in the steady routines of your shrimp tank setup and the thriving ecosystem.

 Know with confidence that you are on the right path.

-Starting your first shrimp tank can feel so overwhelming.…
+Starting your first shrimp tank setup can feel so overwhelming.…

 …But you don’t have to figure it out alone.